mikoskinen/OcelotIdentityServerAzureAdWithApi/readme.md

 * SuperMicroservice
 * IdentityServer

-MvcTestside sits in front of the Gateway.
+MvcTestsite sits in front of the Gateway.

 ![Architecture diagram](diagram.png)